machanism-org/machai/ghostwriter/src/site/markdown/index.md

 ## Introduction

-Ghostwriter is an advanced documentation engine and command-line processor for project-wide, AI-assisted processing of **all types of project files**.
-It scans source code, tests, documentation, site content, configuration, diagrams, and any other relevant project artifacts; applies embedded guidance; and uses a configured generative-AI provider to make focused, repeatable updates.
+Ghostwriter is an **AI-powered agent** and command-line processing engine for project-wide work across **all types of project files**.
+It can inspect and update source code, tests, documentation, project website content, configuration, diagrams, and any other relevant project artifacts.
+For formats with a registered reviewer, it extracts embedded guidance and uses a configured generative-AI provider to make focused, repeatable updates; Acts and host tools extend processing to the rest of the project.
 This approach helps teams automate documentation maintenance and repository-wide transformations while retaining instructions close to the content they govern.

 The project is based on [Guidance-Driven Processing (GDP)](https://www.machanism.org/guided-file-processing/index.html): guidance tags turn a file into an explicit, reviewable contract for an AI-assisted processing run.
 [Act-Driven Workflows (ADW)](https://www.machanism.org/act/index.html) provide the complementary foundation for Ghostwriter's reusable, episode-driven Act mode, which can be integrated into scripted or CI/CD processes.